fieldbook/api-docs/codelets/github.md

 # Using Fieldbook codelets to handle webhooks from GitHub

-At Fieldbook, we dogfood our app for task tracking.
+At Fieldbook, we dogfood our own app for task tracking.
 All of our stories go into a book that looks [something like this](https://fieldbook.com/books/56c3aa4d1faa5a030071abf8).

 [screen shot]

-For a long time, we were been fully manual with updating that "Stories" sheet, and the pull request process was pretty cumbersome.
-It went like this:
+For a long time, we were been fully manual with updating that "Stories" sheet, and the pull request process was pretty cumbersome, involving copying and pasting links between GitHub and Fieldbook.

-1. Create a PR on GitHub, paste the story's record link into the description
-2. Copy the PR link
-3. Mark the record as "pull request"
-4. Paste the PR link into the record

-Of course, steps 2-4 are easy to forget, so our stories sheet was often out of sync with our GitHub repo.
-Similarly, it was easy to forget to mark a story as "done" once the PR was merged.
+It's easy to forget these steps, and as a result, our Stories sheet often ended up out of sync — missing PR links, statuses out of date, etc.

 This irked me.
-Why are we manually executing a rote process?
-Are we savages, or are we engineers?
+Why are engineers manually executing a rote process?

 # The Old Way: A tiny Heroku app